AtomicLemon/UNITS/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run bitcoingreen-qt.exe.
+Unpack the files into a directory and run units-qt.exe.

 Units Core is the original Units client and it builds the backbone of the network.
 However, it downloads and stores the entire history of Units transactions;